juxhouse/bela-resources/reference/ECD-File-Format.md

 #### Alert Line

-An alert line is composed of
+An alert line can be nested and is composed of
  - `Error:`, `Warning:` or `Info:`
  - Title (any string without newlines)
  - `Details:` (optional - any string with newlines escaped to `\n`)